Psychosocial Counselor: Career, Course, Skills, Options, Outlook, Challenges

 • Maintaining records: You may be responsible for keeping accurate and up-to-date records of your client's progress and treatment plans.

-• Staying up-to-date on developments in the field: You may need to stay current on the latest research and developments in psychosocial counseling and mental health in order to provide the best possible care for your clients.
+• Staying up-to-date on developments in the field: You may need to stay current on the latest research and developments in psychosocial counseling and mental health to provide the best possible care for your clients.

 Eligibility Required for Psychosocial Counselor